List of Bhutanese films

 This is a list of films produced in the country of Bhutan.
 The films are all produced in Dzongkha language, the national language of Bhutan.
 Bhutanese films have gained a vast popularity amongst its citizens in the recent times due to various available multi media.
 Dzongkha movies contain many songs for audience attentions.

 Bhutanese movies are now shot in countries as far away as America and Australia.

-In 2010, for the first time more than 3 films (6) released in the country.
+In 2010, for the first time more than 3 films (6) were released in the country.